btozer/gmg/README.md

 **Step 1: Install an Anaconda python distribution**

-The simplest way to install gmg is to first install an Anaconda Python distribution: https://www.continuum.io/downloads This should ensure you can install all the dependencies required on any platform (Linux, Mac, Windows) using the Conda package manager.
+The simplest way to install GMG is to first install an Anaconda Python distribution: https://www.continuum.io/downloads This should ensure you can install all the dependencies required on any platform (Linux, Mac, Windows) using the Conda package manager.